-In Fig. 3 we show the redshift distribution of SMGs and rSMGs in the fiducial model of B05 compared to observations.
-The model SMGs have a median redshift of $\langle z \rangle = 2.0$ with $\sigma_z = 1.0$ .
-However, as Fig. 3 also shows, the radioidentified sub-set peaks at $\langle z \rangle = 1.7$ with $\sigma_z = 0.8$ .
-Although there is reasonable overlap between the model and observations, the model SMGs and rSMGs both appear to peak at slightly lower redshift than inferred observationally $(\Delta z \sim 0.2-0.3 \text{ in both cases})$ .
-We note that the field-to-field variation between the seven sub-fields in the C05 sample is $\Delta z \sim 0.25$ .
+$(\Delta z \sim 0.2-0.3 \text{ in both the cases})$.
+We note that the field-to-field variation between the seven subfields in the C05 sample is $\Delta z \sim 0.25$.
 This may be a simple reflection of the fact that SMGs are highly clustered (Blain et al. 2004b), and so we expect that the redshift distribution from C05 is likely to be uncertain by at least this amount due to cosmic variance.
-Therefore we conclude that the model and observations are in good agreement.
+Therefore, we conclude that the model and observations are in good agreement.

-It is also worth noting that Clements et al. (2008) derive a median redshift $z \sim 1.5$ using photometric redshifts (rising to $z \sim 1.9$ when including the far-infrared photometry) for a similar sample of radio and mid-infrared identified SMGs from the SHADES submm survey.
-However, as Clements et al. (2008) note, there are large errors on photometric redshifts for sub-mm galaxies ( $\Delta z \sim 0.5$ -1), especially for the sources with the faintest counterparts.
-Nev-
+It is also worth noting that Clements et al. (2008) derive a median redshift $z \sim 1.5$ using photometric redshifts (rising to $z \sim 1.9$ when including the far-infrared photometry) for a similar sample of radio and mid-infrared-identified SMGs from the SHADES submm survey.
+However, as Clements et al. (2008) note, there are large errors on photometric redshifts for submm galaxies ($\Delta z \sim 0.5-1$), especially for the sources with the faintest counterparts.
+Nevertheless, their results are also consistent with the model redshift distributions for the rSMGs.